-Flyers’ Neuvirth carted off ice after collapsing in crease
+Flyers’ Neuvirth taken to hospital after collapsing on ice

 Neuvirth was awaiting a faceoff at the far end of the ice about 7 1/2 minutes in when he fell backward and landed on his back.
 Flyers athletic trainer Jim McCrossin quickly ran onto the ice to attend to the 29-year-old and was joined by three other team doctors.

-Neuvirth, making his 28th appearance of the season and first since March 25, appeared to be unconscious for a brief time, but began moving his arms and legs and sat up in his crease before being placed on a stretcher.
+Neuvirth, making his 28th appearance of the season and first since March 25, appeared to be unconscious for a brief time, but began moving his arms and legs and sat up in his crease before being placed on a stretcher and carted off the ice.

 Neuvirth stopped six shots before the incident and did not appear to have any unusual contact in the crease prior to his collapse.
 The Flyers were leading 1-0 at the time.